mmoya26/dollarguard/README.md

 - Update expenses table with new category if the new category already existed.
 It should include the new color

-- Create button in login screen to be able to login with test account (so setup isn’t required to test the app)

 ##  Todo: Expense Form (not high priority)

 - Fix rounding issue with budget left card (and problably the rest of the cards)